This post may contain affiliate links. Please read our disclosure policy.

 To make the ganache topping.

-• In a small, heavy-bottom saucepan, heat the heavy whipping cream until it just begins to simmer.
-Place the chopped chocolate (10 ounces for whipped ganache) in a medium-size bowl.
-Pour the hot cream over the chocolate.
+• In a small saucepan, heat the cream until it just begins to simmer.
+Place the chopped chocolate (use 10 oz for whipped ganache) in a medium bowl and pour the hot cream on top.

 To make whipped ganache

-• If you forgot to use 10 ounces of chopped chocolate instead of 8 and nothing has cooled yet, just melt 2 more ounces of chocolate and add it to the prepared ganache.
-Follow the same instructions as above through mixing until smooth.
-Allow the ganache to cool at room temperature until no longer hot to the touch.
+• If you used only 8 ounces of chocolate and haven’t cooled the ganache yet, melt 2 more ounces and stir it in now.
+Let the ganache cool at room temperature until it’s no longer warm to the touch.

-• Beat with a handheld mixer or stand mixer fitted with the whisk attachment until thickened and fluffy (about 5 minutes).
-It will lighten in color as it reaches the right consistency.
+• Cover and refrigerate until it’s scoopable.
+Transfer to a large bowl and beat with a handheld or stand mixer fitted with the whisk attachment until fluffy and lightened in color (about 5 minutes).

 Video